-This Seafood Gumbo Recipe is made with the delicious flavors of chicken, smoked sausage, shrimp, crab and aromatic vegetables enveloped in a luscious and savory rich roux served over rice.
+This Seafood Gumbo is packed with the mouthwatering flavors of chicken, smoked sausage, shrimp, crab, and aromatic vegetables, all simmered together in a savory, rich roux and served over fluffy rice.

 Jump to: